MennaElhawagy/habit_tracker/user_stories.md

+# 1 - Registration

 # User Story Template
 **Title:**
 Account registration
-_As a user, I want to register with my name, username, age, and country so that I can create an account and access the habit tracking features._
+_As a user, I want to register with my name, username, password, age, and country so that I can create an account and access the habit tracking features._
 **Acceptance Criteria:**
-1. Registration form has fields: name, username, age, and country (all required).
+1. Registration form has fields: name, username, password, age, and country (all required).
-2. Form validates empty fields and invalid age; shows clear error messages.
+2. Form validates empty fields; shows clear error messages.
-3. Successful submit shows confirmation and creates the account.
+3. Successful submit creates the account and leads to the home screen.
 **Priority:** High
 **Story Points:** 3
 **Notes:**
 - Keep messages short and clear.

+# 2 - Login
 # User Story Template
 **Title:**
 Account login
 _As a user, I want to log in using my username and password so that I can access my account and track my habits._
 **Acceptance Criteria:**
 1. Login requires username and password; both fields validated for emptiness.
-2. On success, user lands on the homepage.
+2. On success, user lands on the home screen.
-3. On failure, user sees a simple “Login failed” message.
+3. On failure, user sees a simple “ِِAll fields are required” message.
 **Priority:** High
 **Story Points:** 3
 **Notes:**
-- Due to security constraints, only the default username/password can log in; registered credentials are not persisted for login.
+- NA.

 # User Story Template
 **Title:**